Skip to main content

 Most blending happens fast.
 Faster than you can catch in a therapy session.
 Faster than you can write a journal entry.

 That's why we built Unblend.me—to give you support in the moment the blending occurs.
-Once you notice you're blended, learn how to unblend in 4 simple steps to restore your Self-leadership.
+Once you notice you're blended, learn how to unblend in 4 simple steps to restore your Self-leadership, or explore our IFS therapy app for a full walkthrough of between-session Parts work.
+If you are specifically comparing chatbot-style tools, see our IFS chatbot page.

 • Real-time tracking: The platform helps you identify which Part is present.